Skip to main content

 The U.S. Department of State and WorldChicago will then select approximately 60 participants and a list of alternates.
 Finalists and alternates will be notified.

-Selection Process and Activity Timeline
+Spring 2024 Selection Process and Activity Timeline

 Activity